vaadin-component-factory/vcf-timeline/README.md

 # Timeline component for Vaadin Flow

-Timeline component uses [vis-timeline](https://visjs.github.io/vis-timeline/docs/timeline/) component to display data in time.
+Timeline component uses [vis-timeline](https://visjs.github.io/vis-timeline/docs/timeline/) library to display data in time.

 This component is part of Vaadin Component Factory.